2026 Enhanced Care Access & Support Program

 We would like to sincerely thank all of our patients who took the time to complete our recent survey regarding the future of our practice and the services we provide.
 Your feedback was thoughtful, honest, and extremely helpful as we carefully evaluated how to continue delivering the level of care our patients have come to expect from Osteopathic Family Medicine.

-After extensive consideration, we have made the decision to move forward with our Enhanced Care Access & Support Program this summer.
-Our goal with this program is to preserve the personalized, relationship-based care model that has defined our practice for many years while helping us maintain provider stability, longer appointment times, enhanced access, and continued investment in patient care services and technology.
+After extensive consideration, we have made the decision to move forward with our Enhanced Access Primary Care practice model, this summer.
+Our goal with this change in care delivery is to preserve the personalized, relationship-based care model that has defined our practice for many years while helping us maintain provider stability, longer appointment times, enhanced communications, and continued investment in patient care services and technology.

-We understand that healthcare costs are a concern for many families, and we are making every effort to keep this program as affordable and accessible as possible.
-Options for fee exemptions will be available for qualifying patients.
+We understand that healthcare costs are a concern for many families, and we are making every effort to keep this change as affordable and accessible to as many patients as possible.
+A yearly support fee will be implemented for all patients with options for fee exemptions for qualifying patients.

 Most importantly, this program is designed to help us continue providing the high-quality primary care, accessibility, and continuity that our patients deserve while allowing our practice to remain stable and independent in an increasingly challenging healthcare environment.